Key takeaways

 Dupixent copay card details

-With the Dupixent MyWay copay card, eligible patients with commercial health insurance may pay as little as a $0 copay per fill of Dupixent (with a maximum of $13,000 per patient per calendar year).
-If you’re eligible, you can enroll online or by calling 844-387-4936 to receive your Dupixent MyWay copay card by email.
+With the Dupixent MyWay copay card, eligible patients with commercial health insurance could pay a $0 copay per fill of Dupixent, but there’s a maximum savings of $13,000 per patient per calendar year.
+If you’re eligible, you can enroll online or phone the manufacturer.

 Can you get Dupixent for free?

 You can get Dupixent for free if you qualify for the Dupixent Patient Assistance Program.
-The program is available to patients without health insurance or who have a gap in coverage.
-You can call a Dupixent MyWay case manager at 844-387-4936, who can help you explore your options, but your healthcare provider will need to complete and sign the enrollment form
+The program is available to all patients with or without insurance, but they must first enroll in the manufacturer’s Dupixent support program, Dupixent MyWay.
+To enroll in Dupixent MyWay, your healthcare provider will need to complete and sign the enrollment form.
+Once enrolled, you can call a Dupixent MyWay case manager to explore your savings options.

 Other ways to save money on Dupixent